-- It is actually best to store your Persian rug right on the floor (but not on a concrete floor; concrete sometimes allows moisture to leach into the rug’s fibers).
+- It is actually best to store your Persian rug right on the floor.
 If possible, lay your rug on a table or shelf, placing a layer of cotton fabric between the rug and the table/shelf in order to keep the rug from soaking up the acids found in wood.
 The fabric usually is not absolutely necessary, unless you’ll be storing the rug for more than year.

-Persian rugs are precious should be stored as carefully as possible: rolled over a sturdy cardboard tube and covered with a muslin cloth.
+Persian rugs are precious should be stored as carefully as possible.
+Here, one of our team members has rolled a rug over a sturdy cardboard tube and covered it with a muslin cloth.

-- You could fold your rugs, but if you do so, fold it soft and do not keep it folded long because the folds could cause creases.
+- You could fold your rugs, but if you do so, fold it soft and do not keep it folded for too long.
+The folds could cause creases.

-- Find a piece of muslin, then cover the rolled rug with it to protect the rug from insects, dust, and direct light.
+- Find a piece of muslin, then cover the rolled rug with it.
+This will protect the rug from insects, dust, and direct light.
 If you do not have muslin, use an old bed sheet.
-Make sure the muslin/sheet is wide enough to cover the entire width of the rolled rug and tuck it into the ends of the tube – you do not want any part of the rug exposed.
+Make sure the muslin or sheet is wide enough to cover the entire width of the rolled rug, then tuck it into the ends of the tube.
+You do not want any part of the rug exposed.

-- If your rug is being stored or wrapped, check your rug periodically, once every year or so, to make sure it has not become damp.
+- If your rug is being stored or wrapped for a long period of time, check it periodically.
+We recommend checking on your rug at least once every year or so, to make sure there is no damage (such as dampness, holes, moths, etc.).
 If the wrapping has become damp, remove the cloth, and check if the rug has also become wet or damaged.
 If the rug is wet, it is best to call a professional to wash and dry your rug at this point.
 However, if only the cover has become damp, launder the cloth and/or change the cloth, then re-wrap your rug.
 While the rug is out in the open, you can air it out in the sun.
 Always check for color fastness before putting your rug in the sun.
 For example, some Chinese rugs with pastel colors fade in the sun.
-Please, watch your rug.
+You can always call us if you have any questions about your rug.

 If you are worried that you may not store your Persian rug properly, contact us here at Behnam Rugs.
 We can roll the rug for you or even store it here in our Dallas showroom.
-Give us a call at 972-733-0400.
+Give us a call.